 Date of Death: 31 January 1916 – Died

 Grave / Panel Ref.: 5

-John was born in Ruskington, Lincolnshire in c.
-April 1891, the eldest son of Joseph (Builder’s Labourer) and Elizabeth (née Walker) Wilcox.
-He had a younger brother, Robert, and a younger sister, Lucy.
+John was born at Post Office Street (now Church Street), Ruskington, Lincolnshire in c.
+April 1891, the eldest son of Joseph (Builder’s Labourer) and Elizabeth (née Daybles) Wilcox.
+He had a younger brother, Robert (born c.
+October 1894), and a younger sister, Lucy (b.
+9 May 1892).

 John enlisted as a Gunner in the 2nd (West Riding) Brigade, Royal Field Artillery [RFA], at Halifax, Yorkshire, on the 3rd May 1912, for a period of four years in the Territorial Force.
 Between the 18th – 25th August 1912 John underwent his first training on Salisbury Plain, and a year later, 9th – 17th August 1913, he was on his next course as Trawsfyndd, N. Wales.

 Before the time came for his next training period War was declared and John was ‘embodied’ on 5 August 1914.
 The CCXLVI (II West Riding) Brigade RFA was part of 49th (West Riding) Divisional Artillery.
 II West Riding Brigade (later becoming 246th Brigade) was part of the 49th Divisional Artillery.